cb-nw-3/m2-1-js--fundamentals-P1/workshop/2-types/2-questions.md

   console.log('hello!');
 }

-0 is a falsy value, so the condition is not met, and nothing happens (no greeting logged to the console) -->
+0 is a falsy value, so the condition is not met, and nothing happens (no greeting logged to the console)

+var = change
+const = don't change
+-->